joostlek/crownstone-lib-python-cloud/README.md

 ```console
 $ tox
 ```
-To see which parts of the code are covered by the tests, a coverage report is generated after the tests have been successfull.<br>
+To see which parts of the code are covered by the tests, a coverage report is generated after the tests have been successful.<br>
 To see the coverage report run:
 ```console
 $ coverage report